vgrillo321/markdown-portfolio/_includes/02-image.md

-#SALAR DE UYUNI
-![One of my favorite places in the world] (https://i4.visitchile.com/img/GalleryContent/112207/slider/Uyuni_9.jpg)
+![One of my favorite places in the world] (https://culturizando.com/wp-content/uploads/2016/12/thumb_600x0_Salar-de-Uyuni.png))